1. Blog

 Do I need to make a resume for my first job?

 Yes, you do!
-Making a resume for first job is an essential part of the job seeking process.
+Making a resume for a first job is an essential part of the job seeking process.
 No matter what your previous experience, you haven't been living alone in a cave and you might be surprised at just how relevant your experiences have been.
-Steer what might otherwise be an awkward interview in the direction that you wish it to take by making your resume reflect what you want to say.
+You can’t just write a quick note asking for an interview.
+Take the time to steer the interview conversation in your direction.

 Sample resume for first job